Complaints Policy

 4.1 We will write to you within two working days, acknowledging your complaint, enclosing a copy of this policy.

-4.2 We will investigate your complaint, which usually involves: reviewing your complaint; reviewing your file(s) and any other relevant documents; and speaking with the person who dealt with your matter.
+4.2 We will investigate your complaint, which usually involves: reviewing your complaint; reviewing your file(s) and any other relevant documents; and liaising with the person who dealt with your matter.

 4.3 We may also need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.